BruceEckel/BruceEckel-hugo/content/post/misunderstanding-python-class-attributes.md

 ## Class Attributes

-The source of the confusion is twofold:
+The source of confusion is twofold:

 1. Python's dynamic nature.
 Instance variables are not automatically created, not even in the constructor.
 They are created the first time they are *assigned to*, which can happen in many places.